gbenamy/Building-6502-computer/Chapter1-Clock-Module.md

 ![Screen Recording 2022-12-09 at 11 44 27](https://user-images.githubusercontent.com/24626396/206677685-50c705a1-e20f-4502-a175-ee27f192479a.gif)

-We can see the current flow, and how it generates the square wave.
+We can observe the current flow and how it generates the square wave.

 ## 555 astable operation - building the circuit